jhfhngj/The-Pur-Project-C/README.md

 It does something.
 In the function, you can access those variables and now you talk to the functions!

+But you have to define the function *after* the input.

 ## Examples

 Forever - forever loop!